 The gate structure has two water passages each five feet wide and 10 feet tall.
 Flow in each passage is controlled by tandem slide gates.
-A vertical 10-foot diameter shaft extends approximately 335 feet from the gate structure to the surface between the main dam and the emergency gated spillway.
+A vertical 10-foot diameter shaft extends approximately 335 feet from the gate structure to the surface between the Main Dam and the emergency gated spillway.
 A plan and profile of the sluice are shown on Plate 2-10 and sections are shown on Plate 2-11.
 Gate sections are shown on Plate 2-12.
-A photograph of the exit end of the tunnel is shown below in Figure 2-13.
+A photograph of the exit end of the tunnel is shown below in Figure 2-22.

-Figure 2-13.
-Downstream Opening of the Emergency Sluice Tunnel f.
+Figure 2-22 Downstream Opening of the Emergency Sluice Tunnel h.
 Diversion Tunnel.
-Construction of the main dam at Carters required the Coosawattee River to be rerouted at the dam site.
+Construction of the Main Dam at Carters required the Coosawattee River to be rerouted at the dam site.
 A 23-foot high, 23-foot wide unlined horseshoe-shaped diversion tunnel was drilled approximately 2,407 feet long through the left ridge of the river valley.
-After completion of the main dam the upstream entrance (shown below in Figure 2-15) was sealed with steel stoplogs and plugged with concrete.
-Location of the tunnel is shown on Figure 2-4.
-A plan and profile is shown on Plate 2-13, and sections of the tunnel are shown on Plate 2-14.
+After completion of the Main Dam the upstream entrance (shown below in Figure 2-22) was sealed with steel stoplogs and plugged with concrete.
+Location of the tunnel is shown on Figure 2-24.
+A plan and profile are shown on Plate 2-13, and sections of the tunnel are shown on Plate 2-14.

-A small building, covering the shaft contains a remote panel for operation of the gates and provides space for an elevator used for access to the gate structure.
-The building is shown in Figure 2-14.
+A small building covering the shaft contains a remote panel for operation of the gates and provides space for an elevator used for access to the gate structure.
+The building is shown in Figure 2-23.
 As of the date of this report, the emergency low level sluice has never been used.

-Figure 2-14.
-Low Level Sluice Control Building
+Figure 2-23 Low Level Sluice Control Building

-Figure 2-15.
-Diversion Tunnel Upstream Entrance Prior to Filling, Circa 1974
+Figure 2-24 Diversion Tunnel Upstream Entrance Prior to Filling, Circa 1974

 2-04.
 Related Control Facilities.
-The Reregulation Dam was constructed about 1.8 miles downstream from the main dam to store water for pump back operations, to regulate the intermittent releases from the power plant, and to control minimum flow downstream.
+The Reregulation Dam was constructed about 1.8 miles downstream from the Main Dam to store water for pump back operations, to regulate the intermittent releases from the power plant, and to control minimum flow downstream.
 The dam consists of a gated spillway with earth and rock-fill dikes extending on either side to higher ground.
-Photographs of the Reregulation Dam taken from upstream of the dam and taken from old US Highway (Hwy) 411, looking upstream and downstream from old US Hwy 411 are shown on Figure 2-16, Figure 2-17, and Figure 2-18.
-A layout of the Reregulation Dam is shown in Figure 2-19.
+Photographs of the Reregulation Dam taken from upstream of the dam and taken from old US Highway (Hwy) 411, looking upstream and downstream from old US Hwy 411 are shown on Figure 2-25, Figure 2-26, and Figure 2-27.
+A layout of the Reregulation Dam is shown in Figure 2-28.

-Figure 2-16.
-Reregulation Dam, Looking Downstream
+Figure 2-25 Reregulation Dam, Looking Downstream